Talk to a Los Angeles traumatic brain injury lawyer

 Leading causes of brain injuries

-- Feelings of special disorientation, confusion
+- Feelings of spatial disorientation and confusion

 - Loss of balance